Yainer Diaz Player Props: Astros vs. Rays

-The Houston Astros and Yainer Diaz, who went 0-for-4 last time in action, battle Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+The Houston Astros and Yainer Diaz, who went 0-for-4 last time in action, take on Calvin Faucher and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

 Yainer Diaz Game Info & Props vs. the Rays